• Home |

 Firearms with extreme recoil can be brutal to shoot, which causes issues with accuracy, especially on follow-up shots.

 The subject of recoil isn’t always cut and dry.
-For example, a micro 9mm will be tougher to control than a full-size .45 ACP.
+For example, a micro 9mm is more difficult to control than a full-size .45 ACP.

 Power and Penetration